faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappé-on-Mac-OS-X.md

 </p>

 #### Q. Apps?
 Sites?
 And now Bench?
 Yes, the Bench!
 You can think of the bench as the guardian for both, your apps and sites.
+Bench is the heart and soul of apps and sites built using the <a href="https://github.com/frappe/frappe">frappé</a> framework.
+You store, update, manage and mutate apps within your bench.
 Not just that
 > [`bench`](https://github.com/frappe/bench) is to frappé, what Homebrew is to Mac OS X :wink:

 <p align="justify">